phoebewong/Harvard-DS-animation-contest/README.md

-# Harvard Data Science Animation Contest Github Repo Template
+# Harvard Data Science Animation Contest Github Repository Template

 This repo is meant to be a guide for your entire submission - how to format your code, name your files, and create your final submission.
 If you are new to Github, [follow this tutorial to get started](https://guides.github.com/activities/hello-world/).